 If the deal is scrapped, the only real way to stop Iran from making weapons is to threaten war, Pomper said.“And if you threaten military action, you have to be willing to follow through,” he added.
 “I’m not sure anyone voted for another war in the Middle East.”

 2. Stopping North Korea

 North Korea, which has tested atomic bombs and is developing missiles to carry them, is also a problem.
 Trump’s shocking idea that South Korea might need to develop its own nuclear forces as a counter raised alarms, but his May suggestion that he would sit down and talk directly to North Korea’s Kim Jong Un, despite a lack of formal diplomatic relations with the epically unreliable Hermit Kingdom, might also open new possibilities.

-“It could be a complete disaster,” Wright said.
+“It could be a complete disaster,” David Wright of the Union of Concerned Scientists said.
 “But maybe it could be useful.”

 3. Paying for all of our weapons